lighttransport/francine/README.md

 ## API design

 There are sessions.
-Sessions are associated to each user.
-Sessions can have associated resources.
+The sessions are associated to each user.
+The sessions can have associated resources.
 The resources once associated to the session are immutable.
 The resources can be retrieved from cloud storages e.g. Google Drive and Dropbox.
 They are spread to workers efficiently.

-Sessions can have their executions.
+The sessions can have their executions.
 Each execution can patch the sessions.
 The detail of the patching differs between producers.

 The executions are transparently divided into tasks.
 There are two types of tasks: productions and reductions.
 A producer is a renderer.
 A reducer is a synthesizer that makes an image from many images.